radostinadi/terraform-guardduty/README.md

 Terraform module to enable the AWS GuardDuty service.
 The module creates the following resources:

 - Create AWS Policy to enable GuardDuty and attach to a Role
-- Create AWS Policy to create a S3 bucket for logs
+- Create AWS Policy for S3logging bucket
 - Enable AWS GuardDuty
+- Set up CloudWatch to capture GuardDuty Events
+- Create an SNS topic for GuardDuty and manage subscription

 ## Usage